DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation: Our Approach

 \subsection{UV-space Texture Refinement}

-Due to the ambiguity of SDS optimization, the meshes extracted from 3D Gaussians usually possess blurry texture as illustrated in Figure~\ref{fig:guidance}.
-We therefore propose a second stage to refine the texture image.
-However, fine-tuning the UV-space directly with SDS loss often leads to artifacts, which is also observed in previous works~\citep{liao2023tada}.
+We further use a second stage to refine the extracted coarse texture.
+Different from texture generation~\citep{richardson2023texture,chen2023text2tex,cao2023texfusion}, we hope to enhance the details given a coarse texture.
+However, fine-tuning the UV-space directly with SDS loss leads to artifacts as shown in Figure~\ref{fig:guidance}, which is also observed in previous works~\citep{liao2023tada}.
 This is due to the mipmap texture sampling technique used in differentiable rasterization~\citep{Laine2020diffrast}.
 With ambiguous guidance like SDS, the gradient propagated to each mipmap level results in over-saturated color blocks.
 Therefore, we seek more definite guidance to fine-tune a blurry texture.

 We draw inspiration from the image-to-image synthesis of SDEdit~\citep{meng2021sdedit} and the reconstruction settings.
 Since we already have an initialization texture, we can render a blurry image $I^p_\text{coarse}$ from an arbitrary camera view $p$.
 Then, we perturb the image with random noise and apply a multi-step denoising process $f_\phi(\cdot)$ using the 2D diffusion prior to obtaining a refined image: